grzi/city-renaissance-challenge-minecraft/README.md

     <br />
     <blockquote>
         Your village is able to detect potential invaders through watchtowers.
 You also have enough to equip your inhabitants in case of an attack.
 You have potions and farms to fulfill the needs of everyone.
 Somehow, you forgot to create a general store for basic needs.
 You’ll do it, for sure.
+        <br /><br />
         As you celebrate this glorious list of accomplished tasks at the tavern with Liv, Lola and Elliot, one of them whispers to you that the community would like to have access to art and culture.
 They never heard music!
 And unfortunately, currently do not have access to culture because no book is available.
+        <br /><br />
         After having discussed it with the mayor and concerned about the well-being and the good education of your peers, you decide to embark on a new series of constructions.
+        <br /><br />
         Meanwhile, as promised, Rob is packing up some of his stuff in order to go back to his tribe.
 The strategy is to say to the Apasok tribe that there wasn't a village here.
 Then, he’ll convince slaves to rebel and join your village.
     </blockquote>